Humpty Doo Rice Project: History

 Planning for the Humpty Doo Rice Project began in 1953 when Harold Holt, the then Minister for Labour and National Service, met with Allen Chase, an American entrepreneur at a party in Los Angeles.
 Holt told Chase about the Northern Territory's potential for growing rice and the success that Chinese farmers had in the 1800s and 1926 and encouraged him to invest.
 The Commonwealth Government, through Holt, wanted to further develop the population of North Australia, following World War II; it also knew that Asia would need rice to feed its growing population.
 Rice had already been grown successfully at the Ivanhoe Station in Kununurra, Western Australia, however as with other areas in Northern Australia the sustained agricultural production of rice failed.

 After this meeting Chase visited Humpty Doo, and the 300,000 hectares of sub-coastal plains that had been set aside for the project and was very impressed by them; he said "[t]his is exactly like the Nile Valley, only it is twice as good!".
 He then formed a syndicate of investors that included actors and entertainers Art Linkletter, Robert Cummings and Charles Correll.

 Together the syndicate began with a $40,000 survey of the area in 1954 and, in November 1955, incorporated as Territory Rice Limited and received the required agricultural leases which spanned from Adelaide River to Arnhem Land.

 Early development focused on the leases near Humpty Doo, on what was once Humpty Doo Station, which had previously been used for cattle.
 In order to begin the project they constructed roads, established a workers village, built a rice mills at Coolalinga and built an airfield.
 In exchange for their investment, the government built a power line from Darwin to the required sites and the Royal Australian Air Force's construction squadron built the Fogg Dam in 1956 and Harrison Dam in 1958.
 The government also provided additional capital, local administration and research into rice varieties and growing techniques.

 The dams and the associated irrigation systems they built were essential as the project faced constant issues with water as, in the tropical conditions of the Top End, there was often no rain in the dry season and too much during the wet season.
-One of the early investors, Art Linkletter, when reflecting on the project in 2000, said that he was told the area received 85 inches (215 cms) of rain each years but that:
+One of the early investors, Art Linkletter, when reflecting on the project in 2000, said that he was told the area received 85 inches (215 cms) of rain each year but that:

 The question I didn't know to ask was ‘How does the rain come down?’
 And I found out it comes down in a week.
 Which took care of the rice.
 It went to sea.